yaqwsx/PcbDraw/doc/pcbdraw.md

 - `--highlight` take a comma separated list of components and highlight them
 - `--filter` take a comma separated list of components and show only them

+## Path to styles and libraries

+The styles and libraries can be installed in various locations.
+PcbDraw will look for them in the following places:

+- 1st: the same directory where the script is installed.
+As an example take a look at the repo layout.
+- 2nd: the user local data directory.
+The script adds `share/pcbdraw`.
+As an example, on Linux systems the path for styles will be:
+  `~/.local/share/pcbdraw/styles`
+- 3rd: the system data dyrectory.
+The script adds `share/pcbdraw`.
+As an example, on Linux systems the path for styles will be:
+  `/usr/share/pcbdraw/styles`

+The exact paths used on your system are displayed by the `--help` option.

 ## Writing Custom Styles

 Style is a JSON file contain color definitions for the board substrate (they